annarider/NanoDA/DataViz/Project5/README.md

 #### Person5:
 (Discussion forum feedback: https://discussions.udacity.com/t/project-feedback-bug-with-redrawing-chart/34740/5?u=annali) Dimple isn't designed to deal with this case where the axis change as well.
 I think the easiest thing to do is modify the source data.
 I noticed that the data is unaggregated but everything in the chart is aggregated.
 I would trying creating a dataset with a row for each State Industry combo including 0 values for industries that don't exist in a particular state.
 The update code you have now should handle that data gracefully.

+### Feedback on Project submission (Iteration 7):
+#### Person6 (grader):
+ (Feedback on my project submission: https://review.udacity.com/#!/reviews/59563).

+### Reflection after project submission
+My first submission for this data viz project didn't meet specs.
+The main problem was my visualization was exploratory, not explanatory.
+I spent a lot of time exploring my dataset to try to find relationships, trends, and patterns in the data.
+I even had a 1:1 coaching session with Carl on 2015-10-20 02:53 PDT.
+Unfortunately, his advice still wasn't very helpful.
+So I tried to answer the question: "If I want to live in California, what would be the best metro areas and industries in which to found a company?"
+Subsequently, I created a bubble chart to display my findings.

+### Iteration 8 (index8.html):
+#### Person1:
+The chart is really broken.
+Initially, I can see the new bubbles but if I click on the legend, it draws another x-axis and the bubbles disappear.
+When I click the Reset All button, it causes bars to be drawn.

+#### Person3:
+The bubble chart idea is an interesting new direction.
+I think your new question does focus your project more now.
+But the chart you showed me doesn't display any relationships or patterns.

+### Iteration 9:
+#### Person1:
+The bubble chart is still not an explanatory data visualization.
+You have replaced state with city/metro in the x-axis but the data visualization still takes the form of your original visualization, i.e. it's still exploratory.
+Can you add information in paragraph form at the bottom of the chart to explain why you are showing these trends?

+#### Person3:
+- Mmm...you are able to show me now that Los Angeles is the highest growth in percentage, but SF is higher in dollar growth.
+That's cool!
+- The chart is still a bit exploratory because I don't know where to go from here with this...
+- What's the story behind this visualization?
+- What's the relationships/trends you're showing?
+- This dataset might be too difficult to perform this kind of analysis.
+Have you considered switching to a different dataset?

+### Iteration 10:
+#### Person1:
+Switching to a new data set was a good idea.
+Here's feedback:
+- This chart has a better story behind it.
+- You're missing fundamentals - title, legend, etc.
+- You shouldn't use the percentage in y-axis; those are artificial.
+- Add a tooltip that shows the statistics average
+- x-axis should be called "baseball statistics" - it's clearer.